nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

     content_types: [] # List[str]
 ```

 The `color` tag is optional, but will default to grey if not specified.
 The `content_types` list is a list of `path.model` formatted strings for the types of objects that the tags should be able to apply to.
+See section on Content Types for examples of what can be listed in `content_types`.

 ### GraphQLQuery